 Registration in a term/semester normally starts about 8-9 weeks before a semester commences (see Dates & Deadlines for term-specific dates).
-Throughout this period, and up until the add/drop deadline, you can drop a course.
+Throughout this period, and up until the add/drop deadline, you can drop a course using the Registration application.
 When a course is dropped, the course is completely removed from the student record.
 Whether or not fee penalties are assessed depends on if the term has started; see Fee Deadlines & Refunds for information related to reversed fees for dropping courses.

 The add/drop deadline for a full-semester course is different than an intersession course.
 See Dates & Deadlines for term-specific dates, as well as any non-standard add/drop and withdrawal deadlines for the current term.

 If you intend not to attend KPU for a term, you must ensure that you drop any courses you are registered in by the established deadlines (see Dates & Deadlines or Fee Deadlines & Refunds).
 Check your schedule after dropping as, unless you have officially dropped, you are considered fully registered, will be charged for the course, and will be assigned a grade.

-Once the add/drop period is over (for full semester courses, this is after the first week of the term), the withdrawal period commences.
+Once the add/drop period is over, the withdrawal period commences.
 Students are eligible to withdraw themselves from a course until the withdrawal deadline.
 If a final grade has been entered for a course, the option to withdraw is no longer available.
 Once you withdraw, the course remains on your student record with a "W" grade.
 The "W" is not calculated in your term or cumulative GPAs.
 No fees are reversed for withdrawn courses; see Fees Deadlines & Refunds for more information.
 After the withdrawal deadline, you cannot withdraw from a course unless you have grounds to request a withdrawal under extenuating circumstances.